By his own admission, Jamie MacDowell made a “stupid” decision recently.

 The situation in NSW is different.
 Here, any person who is given a fine for a criminal offence will also have a conviction recorded against their name.

-A section 10 can come with a good behaviour bond of up to two years, but cannot be accompanied by a fine.
+A non conviction order can come with a good behaviour bond of up to two years, but cannot be accompanied by a fine.

 Don’t post online!